atorstling/corsware/README.md

 [![Build Status](https://travis-ci.org/atorstling/corsware.svg?branch=master)](https://travis-ci.org/atorstling/corsware)

 Corsware is yet another implementation of the [CORS Specification][CORS Spec] for [Iron][Iron].
-The ambition of this implementation is to make a more or less complete implementation following the spec as closely as possible.
-This means supporting preflight request detection, normal request decoration, allowing credentials, origins, methods and headers, exposing headers, handling null Origins and setting Max-Age.
+The ambition of this implementation is to be a by-the-book and feature complete implementation of CORS.
+Corsware supports all features, including preflight request detection, normal request decoration, allowing credentials, origins, methods and headers, exposing headers, handling null Origins and setting Max-Age.

 The middleware itself is simply a standard Iron `AroundMiddleware` and contains no special routing logic.